-9.1.1 Each façade must have a variation of at least 2 separate materials.
-Both which must cover a minimum of 30% of the façade.
-Facades must also have a base and an accent colour (refer to Section 9.3).
+9.1.1 Each facade must have a variation of at least 2 separate materials and 2 separate colours.
+The separate colours must provide definition to the feature area.
+The additional material used as a feature must cover a minimum of 30% of the facade.

-Materials
+9.2 Materials

-9.2.1 Materials on the front facade of a non corner allotment must return a minimum of 3.0m along the side of the dwelling.
+9.2.1 Materials on the front façade of a non corner allotment must return a minimum of 3.0m along the side of the dwelling.
 For corner allotments refer to Section 6.3 Corner Lot Treatment.